-With Google AdWords, you can create and display PPC ads to help get you traffic, clicks, and ultimately business!
+With Google AdWords, you can create and display PPC ads to help get you traffic, clicks, and, ultimately business!

 PPC vs. other forms of search advertising

-As you probably guessed from its name, pay-per-click or PPC means you pay when a user clicks on your ad, unlike display advertising that charges you for impressions alone.
+As you probably guessed from its name, pay-per-click or PPC means you pay when a user clicks on your ad, unlike display advertising which charges you for impressions alone.
 But with PPC, you have a better chance of only paying for highly-targeted traffic.

 Display ads might be tempting at first.
 They tend to be cheaper than PPC.
 But that lower price comes at another cost: they’re not as effective!

 Sure, you could pay more per click than you do per impression for your display ads, but the chances of that click turning into business are much higher!